10 Things That Should Be In Every Psychiatric Nursing Progress Note

 What Does a Psychiatric Nursing Note Look Like?

-Psychiatric Progress Note Must-Haves
+Psychiatric Nursing Note Must-Haves

 While progress notes should be as thorough as possible, you should only include relevant information and be concise.
-Here are 10 pieces of essential health information psychiatrists would like to read in a nurse's note.
+Here are 10 pieces of essential health information psychiatrists would like to read in a psych nurse's note.
 These details should appear in at least one nursing progress note per shift.

 1. Patient Overview